Invincibles-v01/CFDPP/README.md

 * Power consumption is minimal and it is solar powered so maintenance cost is low.
 * Neighbouring villages could be alarmed before the fire is spread.
 * The forest fire prevention is just one example of its applications, this technology it can also be used for monitoring animal habitat, health status of bridges
-*  This structure can also be used in major disasters such as  flood alarms, environmental detection, intelligent transportation.
+*  This structure can also be used in major areas such as  flood alarms, environmental anomaly detection, intelligent transportation.